kelvinbuz/kelvinbuz/README.md

 #### 💼 Featured Projects

 **Dripyard — E-Commerce for Men's Clothing**
 Currently building an online store, Dripyard, dedicated to men's fashion.
 My goal is to deliver a seamless shopping experience with stylish design and robust functionality.
-Stay tuned for updates as the project evolves!
+Stay tuned for updates as t[...]

 **Student Internship Platform**
 Developing a web-based platform that helps students easily find company internships relevant to their field of study.
-This project aims to bridge the gap between students and companies, making internship discovery simple and accessible.
+This project aims to bridge the gap between students and companies, making interns[...]

 #### 🌱 Always Learning